TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 YALA SAFARI: FOR THE BEST WILDLIFE TOUR PACKAGES IN SRI LANKA

-YALA NATIONAL PARK IS SITUATED 309 KM FROM COLOMBO
+YALA NATIONAL PARK HAS SITUATED 309 KM FROM COLOMBO

-DURATION OF THE TRIP FROM COLOMBO 3 HOURS.
+THE DURATION OF THE TRIP FROM COLOMBO IS 3 HOURS.

+Tissamaharama is ranked among the 10 best small visits in Sri Lanka.
+This small city offers wide range of interesting places for travellers such as Yala national parks, atargama temple, Yatalatissa stupa.
+Among all these tourist places yala is the most popular tourist atractions.
 Yala is approximately 1,259 sq. km. in extent and is located in the southeastern corner of the island.
-Its northern boundaries border on the Lahugala Elephant Sanctuary and it has the added bonus of a scenic ocean frontage.
+Its northern boundaries border the Lahugala Elephant Sanctuary and it has the added bonus of a scenic ocean frontage.

 Yala national park considered being a place for the most successful wildlife experience on the island due to its vividness of the animal species.
 Yala is the best national park for safaris on the island and it allows you to spot the most number animal species.